alamin-karno/sticky-bottom-cart-bar/README.md

 ## 🛒 Features

-- Adds a sticky cart bar to the bottom of product pages
+- Adds a sticky cart bar to the bottom of product pages.
+- Displays product price dynamically, including updates when variations are selected.
-- Works with simple and variable products
+- Works with both simple and variable products.
-- Uses native WooCommerce add to cart form for full compatibility
+- Uses native WooCommerce add-to-cart form for full compatibility.
+- Sticky bar visibility toggles based on scroll direction (hides at the bottom, fades in when scrolling up).
-- Clean and minimal design with styling
+- Clean and minimal design with responsive styling.
-- Lightweight and easy to customize
+- Lightweight and easy to customize.

 ## 🚀 Installation